How to Build a Raised Garden Bed for Under $100

 Add Finishing Touches

-How long does it take to build a raised garden bed?+
+How long does it take to build a raised garden bed for under $100?

 This project typically takes about 2 hrs.
 The guide includes 7 steps with detailed instructions for each.